ArloL/arlol.github.io/_includes/Thesis.md

 In this thesis I will present a framework that enables these interactions.

-# Related Work

-An overview of research in the field of device interaction.

-*	Ubiquitious Computing
-*	Multi-surface
-*	Device interaction
-*	Multiple devices

-# Definitions

-##	Framework

-> What is a Framework to me?

-## Device Interaction

-> What is Device Interaction to me?

-There are obviously two parts here: Device and Interaction.

-### Devices

-Basically just a list of all the possible devices:

-*	Mobile devices
-	*	Tablets
-		*	iPad
-		*	Android
-	*	Phones
-		*	iPhone
-		*	Android
-		*	Windows Phone
-		*	Blackberry
-*	Touch Tables
-*	TV
-*	Sound station

-###	Interaction

-A conversation or exchange between people.

-*	Share
-	*	Data
-	*	Presentations
-	*	Images
-	*	Videos
-	*	General Messages

-### What is Device Interaction

-Device Interaction is an exchange between devices.

-## REST

-> What is REST for me?

-I understand it rather as the REST API than the architecture style described by Fielding [quote dissertation].

-# Application domains

-## Existing examples for Device Interaction

-*	AirPlay (AirTunes)
-*	AirDrop
-*	Remote App(s) for iOS
-*	Bump
-*	Joypad
-*	Remote Apps for Android
-*	DLNA

-## Usage scenarios
+## Research goals

-Example applications of device interaction.

-# Mission statement

-The idea of a mission statement comes from the [Google Web Toolkit](https://developers.google.com/web-toolkit/) project and many parts are copied or adapted from it's [mission statement](https://developers.google.com/web-toolkit/makinggwtbetter#introduction).
+The basis of these research goals comes from the [Google Web Toolkit](https://developers.google.com/web-toolkit/) and many parts are copied or adapted from it's [mission statement](https://developers.google.com/web-toolkit/makinggwtbetter#introduction).

-IntAirAct's mission is to radically improve the user experience by enabling developers to use web technologies to build interacting applications for any modern operating system.
+IntAirAct's goal is to radically improve the user experience by enabling developers to use web technologies to build interacting applications for any modern operating system.

 **to radically improve**